kahnvex/slugnet/docs-src/index.rst

 .. rst-class:: caption

-   **Equation 1:** Definition of computation performed in one layer of a neural network.
+   **Equation 1:** Definition of computation performed in one layer of a deep network.
 In this equation, :math:`\bm{a}^{(i)}` is the activated output, :math:`\phi` represents the activation function, :math:`\bm{W}^{(i)^T}` represents a learned matrix of weights at this layer, :math:`\bm{b}^{(i)}` represents a learned vector of bias terms at this layer, and :math:`\bm{x}` represents the input at this layer.

-Neural networks rely on a nonlinear activation function to learn nonlinear relationships.
-Without a nonlinear activation function, a neural network is nothing more than a linear model.
+Deep networks rely on a nonlinear activation function to learn nonlinear relationships.
+Without a nonlinear activation function, a deep network is nothing more than a linear model.
 There are several choices one can make for activation functions, including but not limited to tanh, sigmoid, and the rectified linear unit, or ReLU for short.